 We’re going to look at the equity and decide equitably and fairly what should the split be on both your assets and your debts.
 Oftentimes, we’re able to put together an exhibit or basically a chart for the court so that it’s easily looked at to see how much equity you’re dealing with in your assets and we always propose to the judge what we think would be a fair split of those assets.
 We would, of course, work with our clients to decide what they believe is fair and walk through every asset and every debt individually so that we give the court a full picture of what’s really going on in their financial circumstances.
 If you have any questions about a specific asset or debt or how that would be divided in a court trial process or what would happen to those assets after a divorce was completed, please give us a call.
 We’d be more than happy to talk to you about your facts.

 You likely already anticipate a lot of work here.
 It doesn’t have to be a lot of work with the right lawyer by your side, but be ready to provide some basic information for the process to go smoothly.
 They will need to know about your finances, some personal information, and things like insurance.
 Be sure while you’re collecting all of this sensitive information that you protect your privacy especially if you and your spouse have access to the same computer and files.
 We would never anticipate a problem with this but it is not impossible that they would cause issues if they discovered you were preparing for divorce.
 We urge you to reach out to us right away for assistance especially in the beginning phases of divorce.

-Are you or a loved one in the process of a divorce in Statesboro or Springfield and have questions about how assets are divided in Georgia?
+Are you or a loved one in the process of a divorce in Statesboro, Springfield, or Swainsboro and have questions about how assets are divided in Georgia?
 Contact the experienced Georgia divorce lawyers at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.